Nastiest primary yet? Trump raises question with DeSantis attack

 DeSantis’s campaign didn’t respond to a request from The Hill for comment.

-“When you have a record of achievement, people can call you a name, but that’s not gonna trump the achievement,” DeSantis said.
-“We’ve built an astounding record of achievement, the best is yet to come, we’re gonna do a lot more over the next few months, and that’s what people look to.”
+“When you have a record of achievement, people can call you a name, but that’s not going to trump the achievement,” DeSantis said.
+“We’ve built an astounding record of achievement, the best is yet to come, we’re going to do a lot more over the next few months, and that’s what people look to.”

 Nikki Haley, Trump’s former ambassador to the United Nations, has also largely avoided going directly at her former boss in the early weeks of her campaign.
 Instead, her swipes at Trump have mostly been implied, such as when she used her launch event to call for a new generation of Republican leadership and advocated for a competency test for politicians older than 75.